urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 6. **Lessons from the last half century**

-    Bear with me: this is where some jargon kicks in.
+    Bear with me — this is where some jargon kicks in.
 In many ways, Urbit is an attempt to apply lessons learned from the failures of 20th century computer development.
 From an engineer’s perspective, Urbit solves a series of problems that we end users rarely notice, but which cause extraordinary amounts of complexity and waste.
 The list of applied lessons is long, but rather than bullet them all, I’ll explain the one that surprised me the most.

     Urbit is deterministic.
 That is, a given sequence of inputs always produces the same output.
-When I first heard that, I thought “Wait, isn’t that what all operating systems do?
+When I first heard that, I thought, “Wait, isn’t that what all operating systems do?
 Give you the same result every time?”
 Weirdly, the answer is no. Normal operating systems don’t work this way.
 Normal modern operating systems actually get varying results when they compute things.
 This is a deep problem that causes programmers countless hours of frustration.
 The most common implication of this that you’ve probably experienced is having to reboot your computer — either because it’s locked up, or because it simply won’t do something that it was totally doing a second ago.
 What’s annoying to a regular user, though, is absolutely crazy-making to developers.

     This determinism makes programming on an Urbit immensely more efficient than other environments.